Wyntuition/jekyll-now/todo/microservices-cheat-sheet.md

 ## Summary

-The microservices approach is a way to architect software:
+The microservices approach is a way to architect software.
+Microservices promise many benefits that are of interest to application architects, development teams and organizations, including fluid, flexible delivery of changes, implementation technology flexibility, precise scalability and cloud readiness.

+Basic attributes:

 * Instead of creating one big application, it is broken into small services, each a fully independent, runnable application
 * This allows more flexibility in changing, deploying, scaling, etc. specific parts of the application without affecting the others.